Welcome to the new KidsHealth website! See what is new.

 Pain in tamariki with cancer can be from many causes.
 Cancer cells in the blood or solid tumours in the body can cause bone or tissue pain.
 Some side effects of cancer treatment, such as mouth or skin sores, can be painful.
 Recovering from some surgical procedures can also be painful.

-How can I help my child with cancer to be more comfortable if they have pain?
+Helping your child with cancer to be more comfortable

 As parents, you know your child best.
 It is very important to tell your healthcare team if your child has pain.
 The healthcare team will work to find out what is causing your child's pain.
 They will work with you to make a plan to decrease the pain as much as possible.